patience4711/read-APSystems-YC600-QS1-DS3/README.md

 - Easy add, delete and pair inverters
 - automatic polling or on demand via mqtt or http
 - data can be requested via http and mosquitto
-- There are 2 different json formats, a special one for domoticz
+- There are 4 different mqtt json formats
 - Fast asyc webserver
 - a very smart on-line console to send commands and debugging
 - Smart timekeeping